Comparing Coca-Cola Amatil (CCLAY) & Its Rivals

 |-19.87%

-This table compares Coca-Cola Amatil and its rivals revenue, earnings per share and valuation.
+This table compares Coca-Cola Amatil and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue